 - Can feel hot in warm weather, and cold in cool temperatures

-- Not as breathable as fabric upholstery
+- Less breathable than fabric upholstery

 Polyester

 Polyester is a synthetic fabric made from petroleum-based fibers.
-It is known for its durability, wrinkle-resistance, and easy care.
+It is known for its durability, wrinkle resistance, and easy care.

 Advantages: